What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 If this hire isn’t the leader to take you where you need to go, you might want to consider reserving some of that equity for a future sales leader.

-Final thoughts on making for your first SaaS sales hire
+Final thoughts on making hiring your first salesperson

-When you’re making your first sales hire, you need to look at what your founding team looks like plus what skills and jobs you need done by this hire.
+When you're making your first hire, you need to look at what your founding team looks like and what skills and jobs you need done by this hire.

 The best hire you can make is one that can help you win deals now and build a scalable system for the future.

-If you’re unsure on what to hire, consider going down more of a middle route.
+If you're unsure of what to hire, consider going down more of a middle route, maybe a Director of Sales.

-You don’t want to go too senior for someone who will focus more on strategy or go too junior for someone that won’t be able to build a strong sales process to scale the team in the future.
+You don't want to go too senior for someone who will focus more on strategy or go too junior for someone who won't be able to build a consistent sales process to scale the team in the future.

 Remember, titles don’t matter as much at the early-stage.
 You want to focus on evaluating someone’s full body of work vs hiring for a title.

-And you will probably need to set aside some equity for your first sales hire.
+And you will probably need to set aside some equity for your first hire.

 Additional resources